Finding quickly how many neighbors you have...

 Then you call zig build test.

-Coding the program is Zig was tough not because of the algorithm (I love the fact that optional type is native and easy to use), but, as a pure beginner, because of my numerous syntax errors.
-Error messages aren't always clear, which can be annoying.
+Coding the program in Zig was tough, not because of the algorithm (I love the fact that optional types are builtin and easy to use), but, as a pure beginner, because of my numerous syntax errors.
+Error messages aren’t always clear, which can be annoying.
 The most annoying feature when coming from C or C++ is int casting.
-There is not implicit type promotion.
-The most annoying is to learn the appropriate builtin functions to convert int types, but this article summarizes them very well.
-All in all I think it's a good thing, as it creates a more predictable code.
+There is no implicit type promotion, so you have to learn the appropriate builtin functions to convert int types, but this article summarizes them very well.
+All in all I think it’s a good thing, as it creates a more predictable code.

 Conclusion